hlotze/parabola-with-tanget/README.md

 ```

 ## The diagram as a function by `matplotlib` figure
-Approach to make your diagram / figure by a fuction:
+Approach to make your diagram / figure by a function:
   1. initally just code you `matplotlib` based diagram / figure
   2. indent that block
   3. before 1st line: make a `def function(parameters):` line